JAlcocerT/JAlcocerT/content/blog/book-ba-z-skills.md

 ### Use Cases

 Use cases are graphical representations that describe interactions between actors (users or systems) and a system.

-They capture the functional requirements and help visualize how users interact with the system, including specific actions and expected outcomes.
+They capture the **functional requirements** and help visualize how users interact with the system, including specific actions and expected outcomes.

 ### User Stories

 User stories are concise, user-focused descriptions of a system's functionality.

 They follow a specific format ("As a [user role], I want [action] so that [benefit]") and help prioritize and organize requirements from a user's perspective.

+I like to provide on each of the stories in Jira: Context + ASK.

 ### Data Flow Diagrams

 Data Flow Diagrams (DFDs) are graphical representations that illustrate the flow of data through a system.

 They depict inputs, outputs, processes, and data stores, helping to analyze and document data movement and transformation.

 ### Prototyping: Mockups and Wireframes